Sungei Kadut: Etymology and history

-In the Malay language, Sungei refers to river and Kadut refers to sack cloth.
+In the Malay language, Sungei (alternative form of standard sungai) refers to river and Kadut refers to sack cloth.
 In the 1900s, around Sungei Kadut is a mangrove swamp that stretches to the now Kranji Reservoir.
 During World War II, Sungei Kadut was one of the first sites where the Japanese soldiers entered Singapore.
 It was later developed into an industrial site.

 In the 1970s and 1980s, furniture making and milling factories sprung across the estate.
-These clusters of factories housing perishable combustibles subsequently become a source of fire hazard in the region that a fire post is set up in the region.
-Several years ago, blazing fires have even caused MRT trains along North South MRT line to stop operation.
+These clusters of factories housing perishable combustibles subsequently became a source of fire hazard in the region and a fire post was set up in the region.
+Several years ago, blazing fires had even caused MRT trains along North South MRT line to stop operation.
 On August 3, 2008, the worst blaze occurred in a factory.
 Initial attempts to control the blaze failed as it spread to several stacks of wooden pellets and tires nearby.
-It required more than 4 hours and 100 firemen before the fire was being put out.
+It took more than 4 hours and 100 firemen to put out the fire.
 As several factories were not insured, many companies suffered huge losses.

+Redevelopment plans

+In 2025, Prime Minister Lawrence Wong announced the redevelopment of the Singapore Turf Club site during the 2025 National Day rally.
+Under these plans, the 130-hectare plot will be redeveloped into a new estate, with an estimated total number of 14,000 homes.
+The new estate will be served by Kranji MRT station and a new MRT station, the Sungei Kadut MRT station, which is expected to be operational by 2035.

 Transportation

-Currently, Kranji MRT station on the North South line is the only station serving the vicinity.
-Sungei Kadut MRT station between Kranji and Yew Tee stations in the industrial estate is planned to open in the mid-2030s, as indicated in the Land Transport Master Plan (LTMP) 2040 by the Land Transport Authority.
+Kranji station on the North–South Line (NSL) is currently the only station serving the vicinity.
+The future Sungei Kadut station on the NSL and Downtown Line (DTL), and an unnamed station on the DTL, are planned to open in 2035.

 Currently, SMRT Bus Service 925 serves the Sungei Kadut Industrial Estate, which operates from Woodlands to Choa Chu Kang Bus Interchange daily except for Sundays and public holidays.
 Other services that passes by Woodlands Road include 160, 170, 170A, 178, 927, 960, 961 & 961M.